Golden Eagle (E1 5b, 35m), Castle Martin Range West, Pembroke

 Easter Bank hol 2022- Range West

-In order to access the western section of the Castlemartin ranges punters must attend one of several briefings held at Camp Merrion.
+In order to access the western section of the Castlemartin Ranges punters must attend one of several briefings held at Camp Merrion.
 Being a military artillery range unexploded ordnance can be found littered around the place.
 Common sense dictates that one steer clear of these and the MOD have a clear set of rules that must be followed.

 The briefing